giorgiasorr/pos-tagging-multilingual/README.md

 The study focuses on performance, robustness across languages, and the trade-off between rule-based and data-driven methods.

-A detailed academic report is included in the `report/` directory.
+A detailed report is included in the `report/` directory.

 ## Project Objectives